118 related texts · 3 related myths · Page 1 of 3

 Rabbi Jochanan, a prominent figure in the Talmud, offers some striking insights here.
 He states that gentiles, or "heathens" as the text puts it, who choose to come to Israel and c...

-We all know the story of Passover, the Korban (a sacrificial offering) Pesach, the Paschal lamb.
-But there's a layer to the story that adds so much depth, a detail that speaks volu...
+The familiar story centers on Passover, the Korban (a sacrificial offering) Pesach, the Paschal lamb.
+But there's a layer to the story that adds so much depth, a detail that speaks...

-We all know it's a fundamental ritual in Judaism, a sign of the covenant between God and Abraham.
+The familiar version gives us it's a fundamental ritual in Judaism, a sign of the covenant between God and Abraham.
 But what about the times when it wasn't done quite.
-The Pirkei DeRabbi Eliezer, a ...
+The Pirkei D...

 There’s usually a story behind it, a reason that goes way back.
 Take circumcision, for instance.
 Beyond the physical act, did you know there's a tradition of covering the foreskin ...